 Get your copy of Learning to Read the Earth and Sky--a book especially for science teachers or anyone interested in the nature of earth science investigation and the philosophy of investigative education.

-Check out the free online course materials for Earth Science Essentials, an advanced refresher course for science teachers or others interested in earth science.
+Check out the free online self-guided course materials with lectures, practice puzzles, and feedback at Earth Science for Teachers, including an advanced refresher course for science teachers or others interested in earth science.

 Interested in fun brain puzzles?